infokiller/i3-workspace-groups/README.md

 The official `internal/i3` module does not support workspace groups.

 In order to display workspace information in polybar, there are two steps:

 1. Add the custom i3 workspace groups module to your polybar
 2. Run a script in the background to update polybar's display whenever an i3 window event occurs

-#### 1. Add the custom i3 workspace groups module to your polybar
+#### 1. Add the custom i3 workspace groups module to your polybar config

 Create an `i3-mod` module by adding the following to your polybar config: